 Tom Kha Gai is considered a national dish in Thailand.
 It is common in Northern Thailand and is inspired by Latian cuisine.
 The combination of chicken and coconut milk makes this recipe rich and creamy.

 Coconut milk plays an essential role in Southeast Asian cuisine, and I am sure you will fall in love with its incredible taste.
-Especially compared to other Thai foods, its spiciness is subtle, so those who are not good at spicy can enjoy it.
+When compared to other Thai delicacies, its spiciness is subtle, so even those who are not good with spicy food can enjoy it.

 Learn the ways to make delicious Tom Kha Gai at home.